 ABOUT US STUDY GROUPS JOIN US FAQs

 Connect With Us

-The Lifelong Peer Learning Program is open to retired or semiretired people in their early fifties onward who want to actively participate in cooperative learning and instruction.
+The Lifelong Peer Learning Program is open to retired or semiretired people who want to actively participate in cooperative learning and leading in study groups.
 Please reach out to email@example.com for more information, or contact us at 212-817-AISI.